 Rather than using adjustable stabilizers to maintain its balance, the Xceed has rubberized pads on the bottom that improve its grip on the floor and provide exceptional stability.
 Naturally, these rubberized pads work even better on linoleum or concrete floors like the kind you might find in a kitchen or garage.
 But it can work with a carpeted surface well enough.

-At the front of the frame, you’ll find a standing plate that allows you to do its accommodating standing exercises such as squats.
-The lateral bar is included with the frame can also work as support structures for the adjustable pulleys supported by the machine.
+At the front, you’ll find a standing plate that allows you to do its accommodating standing exercises such as squats.
+The lateral bar is included and can also work as support structures for the adjustable pulleys supported by the machine.

 Finally, a smaller bar is attached to the back of the frame right above your backrest.
 This lets you attach the included pulleys for trunk rotations, ab crunches or similar exercises.